stephaneVercouillieBMID/slate/source/qes.html.md

 ## 4.9 Redirecting the end user

-This section relates to the step 11 and 12 of the sequence diagram.
+This section relates to the steps 11 and 12 of the sequence diagram.

 The next step is to redirect the end user to our Front-End, so that we can process the identification session.
 You must do that by forging a GET request towards the url specified at previous step, in the parameter `signingUrl`.